-"My baby just turned one a month ago but I do not have any good memories of hers to cherish.
+"My baby girl is running out of time.
+Her liver transplant has to happen in one week, and if I can't lose 5 kgs by then and find a way afford the surgery, I will lose her forever.
+My baby just turned one a month ago but I do not have any good memories of hers to cherish.
 She has been in the hospital more than she has at home.
-While other parents closely watch every step of their baby and look out for growth milestones, I dread the thought of her becoming sicker with every passing day.
 Her yellow eyes are a constant reminder of her pain and the intensity of her liver disease.
 We named her Yumna (meaning blessing) because she is truly a blessing to us, but now fate threatens to take her away from me." - Asifa, Mother.

 Baby Yumna had prolonged jaundice and was losing weight drasticallyYumna seemed like a healthy baby.
 She was born with jaundice, but the doctors assured Asifa and Vazees that the condition was common and would go away in a few weeks.
 But even weeks later, Asifa began to notice that Yumna's skin was still yellow in colour and she was crying all the time.
 Asifa thought her baby wasn't getting enough food but her reports revealed otherwise - Baby Yuma was diagnosed with a severe liver disease.
 She underwent a procedure when she was 4-months-old to remove her damaged bile ducts, but the doctors said that in most cases it would only be a temporary solution and she might need a transplant anytime.